De1iad/ML-Zoomcamp-Capstone2/README.md

 Database was separated into classes by running separate.py, which uses the imagelabels.mat to classify each image. separate.py also splits the images into train/val/test folders.

+## Model is contained in git repo as 'model.tflite' however it can be remade using the below commands.

 ## Training model
 * Install requirements in requirements.txt.
 * Run train.py.
 * Run convert.py

 ## Hosting locally
+* Run predict.py
+* (I ran out of time)